Paint Colour Charts

-Our core colour charts consists of carefully selected colours that include top favourites, complimentary and building block colours to easily enable you to mix colours together and create your own unique & beautiful shades.
+Our core paint colour charts consist of carefully selected colours that include top favourites, complimentary and building block colours to easily enable you to mix paint colours together and create your own unique & beautiful shades.

 Wood Paint Colour Chart

 The Thorndown Wood Paint colour chart was carefully designed and constructed drawing inspiration from the Thorndown brand colour wheel, primary colours to provide the building blocks to easily mix colours to create your own, blended with a selection of unique and attractive shades to fit beautifully within home and garden designs.